Lau2704/Campus-Ride-Sharing-Platform-with-Parking-System-Integration-P2/SRS.md

 **5. Feedback and Notifications**

-● Users will be able to submit feedback and assess their ride experiences.
+● Users will be able to submit feedback and assess their ride experiences and the feedback must be tagged with priority levels for stakeholder review.

 ● The system will send notifications for requests, updates, and confirmations in real-time.